Synchronization

 The Descriptor

-The descriptor holds two values: a pointer to a WriteDescriptor
+The descriptor holds two values: a pointer to a WriteDescriptor, and a value

 indicating the size of the vector.